Fade BG Image

 Ahem.

-I pressed the Purchase spot in the paper catalog with a firm push, and pancake mix was delivered into my storage space.
-A delivery-only sub-space got created on its own.
+I pressed firmly on the Purchase spot in the paper catalog, and pancake mix was delivered into my storage space.
+A delivery-only sub-space even got created automatically.

 Same-day rush shipping that would shock even a certain e-commerce site.